 For Tuning issues the typical need is to record wait and bind variable infrormation which is achieved using level 12.

-The following examples outline how to set the event in various scenarios: Event 10046 tracing will produce a trace file in the for user processes and for background processes.
+The following examples outline how to set the event in various scenarios: for user processes and for background processes.

 To show the loaction of the user_dump_dest, the following command can be used: